Pttn/rieMiner/README.md

 Recommended: move the rieMiner's folder to the MSYS2 home directory.

-Edit the Makefile and add -lws2_32 at the end of the LIBS line, go to the rieMiner's directory with cd, and finally compile with make.
+Go to the rieMiner's directory with cd, and compile with make.

 #### Static building